-The transfer of the title to the real estate requires that the parties conclude a written acquisition document (e.g. sale and purchase agreement) and submit that to the competent land registry office for registration.
+The transfer of the title to the real estate requires that the parties conclude a written acquisition document (e.g. sale and purchase agreement) and submit that (electronically, once the necessary web interfaces are operational) to the land registry office for registration.